 Our protocols are based on the research of animal behaviorists, researchers, and experts.

 Puppies are whelped and raised in our home environment.
 We want puppies to grow up in an environment that is conducive to their future.
 We feel a home rich in stimuli will be conditioned in their developing brain.

 When our puppies are 49 days old, they're temperament tested and because of the early conditioning the puppies receive, they can be prepared for any number of "jobs."

-Puppies spend time with their littermates and mother to learn proper canine social behavior.
+Puppies spend time with their littermates and mother and grandmothers to learn proper canine social behavior.

 We ensure that puppies are given the right balance of stimulation, play, and rest so they enjoy learning and never feel overwhelmed.